Malaysia: Market Profile

 Malaysian consumer prices recorded 2.1% growth in 2016, led by price increases in energy, fuels and food and non-alcoholic beverage.
 In the face of quickening inflation and a weakening RM, the Bank Negara (BN), the country’s central bank, lowered its overnight policy rate by 0.25% to 3% in its July 2016 meeting.
 Meanwhile, the employment market deteriorated somewhat in 2016, with the jobless rate edging up to 3.5% from 3.1% in 2015.

-In 2016, Malaysia’s exports dropped by 5.1% to US$165.3 billion while imports fell by 3.7% to US$140.9 billion.
-A slight increase in both exports and imports of less than 2% was recorded in RM terms.
-In the first two quarters of 2017, Malaysia’s export expanded by 13% year-on-year (YOY) while imports increased by 15.1% YOY in the same period.
+In 2016, Malaysia’s exports dropped by 4.5% to US$189.8 billion while imports fell by 3.8% to US$168.8 billion.
+In the first eight months of 2017, Malaysia’s exports expanded by 14.3% year-on-year (YOY) while imports increased by 15% YOY in the same period.
 Major Malaysian exports include electronics and electrical products (E&E), palm oil and palm oil-based products and refined petroleum products.
 Major export markets include Singapore, China, the US, EU and Japan.
 Malaysia’s export performance is gradually improving with signs of stabilising oil and commodity prices.

-Main imports to Malaysia were intermediate good and capital goods, including electronics, machinery and petroleum products.
+Main imports to Malaysia were intermediate goods and capital goods, including electronics, machinery and petroleum products.
 Major import sources included China, Singapore, EU, Japan, and the US.
 Despite the decline in exports, Malaysia continued to post a trade surplus in 2016 as imports slowed by an extent similar to exports.

 The Economic Transformation Programme (ETP) launched in 2010 targets 12 National Key Economic Areas (NKEA) seen as having the greatest potential to boost overall economic growth, including palm oil cultivation, tourism, financial services and electronics industries.
 The ETP is a comprehensive economic plan to propel Malaysia's economy to the rank of high income economies (with a per capita income of at least US$15,000) by 2020.
 The implementation of ETP is still on track, which is further supported by the Eleventh Malaysia Plan (11MP) announced in May 2015, with the 11MP consisting of initiatives for deployment in the last five years before the 2020 deadline for achieving high-income status for Malaysia.